-In New Brunswick, we employ approximately 431 employees in our forestry management and manufacturing operations.
+In New Brunswick, we employ approximately 398 employees in our forestry management and manufacturing operations.
 Unifor is the certified bargaining agent for approximately 328 of these people employed in the Belledune and Bathurst sawmills.
-The collective agreement expires for the Belledune sawmill on December 31, 2025 and the Bathurst sawmill on December 31, 2024.
+The collective agreement expires for the Belledune sawmill on December 31, 2025.
+The collective agreement for the Bathurst sawmill expired on December 31, 2024, but remains in effect while the Company and Unifor negotiate a new agreement.

-In the U.S., we employ approximately 2,769 employees in our sawmill and remanufacturing operations in Washington, Oregon, Georgia, Arkansas, South Carolina, Mississippi, Alabama, Louisiana and in our office located Peachtree City, Georgia.
-The International Association of Machinists ("IAM") is the certified bargaining agent for approximately 96 of these people employed in the Longview, WA sawmill.
-The IAM collective agreement expires on November 15, 2024.
+In the U.S., we employ approximately 2,129 employees in our sawmill and remanufacturing operations in Washington, Oregon, Georgia, Arkansas, South Carolina, Mississippi, Alabama, Louisiana and in our corporate office located in Peachtree City, Georgia.